-Despite its very recent opening ‘Kaju Yatka’, better known as the Kalbarri Skywalk, has already turned into one of the Coral Coast’s most popular attractions and there is a reason for it.
+Despite its very recent opening ‘Kaju Yatka’, better known as the Kalbarri Skywalk, has already turned into one of the Coral Coast’s most popular attractions and it’s easy to see why!

 WHERE IS KALBARRI SKYWALK?

 The brand-new Kalbarri Skywalk is located within the stunning Kalbarri National Park in Western Australia.
 570km north of the state’s capital city, Perth (roughly a 6-hour drive).

 Kalbarri National Park offers a mix of inland and coastal landscapes.

 From June to November people come for whale watching on the coastal side, whereas from July to early October spectacular wildflowers attract visitors.